feiyangfan/my-task-management/README.md

 ## Project: my website

 This is a simple website app I am trying to make.
 I will be building frontend, backend, and a datebase for it.
-Also try to deploye the website.
-I have no prior web development knowledge and will be learning and record useful things I learned as I am making the website.
+Also try to deploy the website with a free host.
+I have no prior web development experiences and will be learning and recording useful things that I learned along the way.

 ## Features

 1. **Homepage**: The homepage will display current time, date, and weather at the top.
 Also several display cards that display information from todo list and timetable.
 2. **Weather card**: The app will detect user's geolocation(given permission), and display current weather and date at user's location.
 The user can also search for weather at other cities.